Contact

 - OSHA standards applicable to painting operations: osha.gov/construction

-- For an overview of how listings are structured and classified, see the Painting Directory Purpose and Scope page.
+- For an overview of how providers are structured and classified, see the Painting Provider Network Purpose and Scope page.

-- To search active listings directly, access Painting Listings.
+- To search active providers directly, access Painting Providers.

-- For guidance on how the directory is organized and how classification boundaries are applied, see How to Use This Painting Resource.
+- For guidance on how the provider network is organized and how classification boundaries are applied, see How to Use This Painting Resource.

 Classification boundary questions:

-Inquiries about whether a specific contractor type or coating specialty falls within the directory's scope should reference the classification taxonomy described in the Service Area Covered section above.
-The 4-segment structure — residential, commercial/industrial, lead abatement/RRP, and specialty coatings — defines the operational boundary of this directory's coverage.
+Inquiries about whether a specific contractor type or coating specialty falls within the network's scope should reference the classification taxonomy described in the Service Area Covered section above.
+The 4-segment structure — residential, commercial/industrial, lead abatement/RRP, and specialty coatings — defines the operational boundary of this provider network's coverage.
 Contractors operating across segment boundaries (e.g., a firm holding both a general painting license and an EPA RRP firm certification) may qualify for classification under more than 1 segment.

 Report a Data Error or Correction